LukaszNowakPL/nest-cra-monorepo/README.md

 The frontend application is forked from [cypress-integration-test](https://github.com/LukaszNowakPL/cypress-integration-tests).
 The aim of that project was to compare writing integration tests using `Jest`/`testing-library`, `cypress` and `playwright` stacks.
 The application was basis for such testings.

 # Known issues

-- BFF component performs validation on `POST` `api/airports` endpoint.
-Such validation should take place on `airports` service or some other dedicated service.
 - Frontend and Nest components testing
 - When some service makes several http calls it might use Promise.all